-In addition to having a pro-grade build quality and the widest-available aperture, the Sony FE 50mm f/1.2 GM Lens's Quad XD (extreme dynamic) Linear Motors will deliver high-performing AF, and the realized image quality will be outstanding.
+In addition to having a pro-grade build quality and the widest-available aperture, the Sony FE 50mm f/1.2 GM Lens's Quad XD (extreme dynamic) Linear Motors deliver high-performing AF, and the realized image quality is indeed outstanding.
 While this lens is premium-priced, it is easily within reach of professionals and serious amateurs.
 As expected, this lens launched with very high popularity.

 When selecting the ideal lens for a particular use, the focal length always becomes a primary consideration.
 The focal length determines the angle of view, which determines the subject distance required for the desired framing, and the distance from the subject determines the perspective.

 On a full-frame body, a 50mm focal length provides an angle of view that seems natural, and that aspect brings great general-purpose usefulness.
 So useful, and thus, so popular, is this focal length that 50mm (or very similar) focal length prime lenses are found in all major brand lens lineups, with some brands having numerous options.
 Sony has five FE 50mm prime lenses at review time, plus a 55mm option for those who need just a little more.